 - How do wildfires influence the amount and character of sediment flowing through rivers?

 - What are the water quality consequences of shifting our sediment sources from uplands to agricultural fields?

 - What are the dominant source and transport pathways of trash and microplastic?

-Our research employs high resolution field monitoring, historical research, remote sensing, sedimentological techniques and modeling to answer these questions through and interdisciplinary analytical framework.
+Our research employs high resolution field monitoring, historical research, remote sensing, sedimentological techniques, and modeling to answer these questions through an interdisciplinary analytical framework.